 Sharing people between teams

-While it seems like this is a good idea on paper, the people in these situations struggle and when issues arise in both teams that need this shared person, delays now begin to take place.
+While it seems like this is a good idea on paper, the people in these situations struggle, and when issues arise in both teams that need this shared person, delays now begin to take place.
 However, these delays are being managed by the shared person and not at the correct level which is the program and portfolio.
-This leads to sudden slowdown of two or more items of work as both teams are now waiting at certain times for this key person.
+This leads to a sudden slowdown of two or more items of work as both teams are now waiting at certain times for this key person.
 Add a few of these people in different teams and you have escalating complexity that leads to the inability to manage predictable delivery teams.
 That’s not to say it will happen all the time, but who needs the stress and predictability issues of when it does happen?
-Another important point is that these key people often begin to experience burnout, and if they leave, the organisation delivery suffers further setbacks.
+Another important point is that these key people often begin to experience burnout, and if they leave, the organization delivery suffers further setbacks.

 Improving automation and CI practices

 Many people, including me once upon a time, reject the idea of having a sprint 5, but trust me, it makes all the difference especially when moving from waterfall.
-As is see it, high maturity teams with CI, DevOps and automation already up to date and running will probably not need sprint 5 to improve this, but will then focus on other improvements in the system.
+As is see it, high maturity teams with CI, DevOps, and automation already up to date and running will probably not need sprint 5 to improve this, but will then focus on other improvements in the system.